-The following activity numbers 3-NDR-02, 3-NDR-3, and 3-NDR-04 were all combined for purposes of bidding and construction.
+The following activity numbers 3-NDR-02, 3-NDR-03, and 3-NDR-04 were all combined for purposes of bidding and construction.
+3-NDR-02 and 3-NDR-04 federal funding has been exhausted.
+Direct leverage sources are now engaged for funding.
 The activity numbers are currently under construction.
-At the end of the quarter, All of the earthwork has been completed.
+At the end of the quarter earthwork has been completed.
 Stormwater control and some grading for amenities will be required until the end of project.
-The 2nd quarter saw the completion of the large pavilion and the subgrades for parking and pedestrian paths.
-3-NDR-02 funds have been exhausted and any additional work for 3-NDR-02 will be funded through direct leverage.
-The general contractor requested a no-cost extension until January 31st, 2024.
-The grant team has agreed to the extension; however, all parties do not believe that the full extension will be required.
-The extension was out of an abundance of caution.
+The 3rd quarter saw the completion of curb, gutter, and drainage infrastructure.
+Sub-grade and soil cement has begun with the first layer of asphalt expected at the beginning of the 4th quarter.
+The playground has been installed and the footings for the restroom facility has been set.
+The prime contractor has cautioned that sod and landscape installation may have to wait until late spring of 2024.
+Otherwise, the project is scheduled for completion by January 2024.

 This Report Period Cumulative Actual Total / Expected

 Total Total

-of Linear feet of green public 500 500/1000
+of Linear feet of green public 0 500/1000

-of public facilities 1 1/1
+of public facilities 0 1/1